unigazer/instagram-dark-mode/README.md

 The UserCSS will add the look and feel of a dark mode on Instagram.

-This will restore the Instagram layout to normal state before the complete disaster with the new layout.
+This will restore the Instagram layout to a normal state before the complete disaster with the new layout.
 The code is incredibly low quality and the DOM looks like a toddler wrote the update for the new Instagram layout.
-While inspecting the DOM, I've found a lots of garbage HTML nodes, hidden form elements that have no purpose and multiple empty divs' that have no purpose are not being used.
+While inspecting the DOM, I’ve found a lot of garbage HTML nodes, hidden form elements that have no purpose, and multiple empty divs’ that have no purpose and are not being used.

 ## Preview